globus/globus-automate-client/docs/source/migration.rst

 The ``create_flows_client`` helper attempts to consolidate functionality across a disparate set of concerns.
-However, implementers attempting to build applications on top of the Globus Flows API need finer grained control than could be provided through this interface.
+However, implementers attempting to build applications on top of the Globus Flows API need finer-grained control than could be provided through this interface.
 This removal reflects the same restructuring of client code which separates the ``FlowsClient`` and ``SpecificFlowClient`` classes, as these two classes